lee-zhg/Introduction-to-Deep-Learning/NNModeler-ICFHR.md

 1. You’ll drop into the Modeler Canvas.
 This is where you’ll build your Neural Network graphically instead of using code.The panel on the left is a palette of all the nodes you can use in your model building, which you can drag and drop onto the main canvas.

-1. First we have to add the input to our network.
-Select `Image Data` from the Input section of the palette and Drag / drop the node on to the canvas.
-Then double-click the new node to modify its properties (properties for nodes show up as a panel on the right side of the screen)
+1. First we add the input to our network.
+    - Select `Image Data` from the `Input` section of the palette and Drag / drop the node on to the canvas.
+    - Then double-click the new node to modify its properties (properties for nodes show up as a panel on the right side of the screen)

     ![](docs/images/ss12.png)

 1. To add our input data, we have to create a new connection to your Object Storage instance (COS) where our data resides.
-Click the `Create a New Connection` option under the Data sction, or select a connection if one already exists.
-You will then be able to choose the bucket that contains your train / test /validation data assets, and then choose the `training_data.pickle` file as the Training data file, `test_data.pickle` as the Test data file and `validation_data.pickle` as the Validation data file.
+    - Click the `Create a New Connection` option under the Data sction, or select a connection if one already exists.
+    - You will then be able to choose the bucket that contains your train / test /validation data assets,
+    - and then choose the `training_data.pickle` file as the Training data file, `test_data.pickle` as the Test data file and `validation_data.pickle` as the Validation data file.

     ![](docs/images/ss13.png)